laxmankrishnamurti/System-Design/05-(TypeScript)/Module-01(TypeScript)/Docs/Handbook/Section-01(The Handbook)/04-MoreOnFunction/moreOnFunction.md

 **_If a type parameter only appears in one location, strongly reconsider if we actually need it._**

+### `KEY TAKEAWAYS`

+1. Type Inference Order Matters: The order of arguments affects how TypeScript infers generics.

+2. First Argument's Type Sets the Context: In a generic function, the first argument often provides the context for type inference.

+3. Stick to the Predictable Inference Order: If your function heavily relies on type inference, place the most "informative" argument (e.g., arr) first.

+4. Explicit Generics as a Backup: When reversing the argument order, always provide the generic explicitly to avoid ambiguity.

 ---

 ## `Optional Parameters`